AbhishekPardhi/Library-System-Management/README.md

 # Library-System-Management
-This is a Library system management implementation in C++ written by ``` Abhishek Pardhi``` The implementation provides the user with dynamic database update at the time of running the code.
+This is a Library system management implementation in C++ written by ``` Abhishek Pardhi``` The implementation provides the user with dynamic database updation at the time of running the code.
 ```
 Instructions for running the code:
 ```